 You did the work.
 The practice is here.
+Now it is your time to shine!
 You prepared the practice and shared the goals with your coaches and team.
 You selected drills, games and activities to maximize the players' engagement and know why you are coaching each drill.
-Now it is your time to shine!
+As you step on the ice, control what you can, and realize that not everything will be perfect.

-Below are tips to help you coach with intention, by encouraging your players to get better, while holding them accountable.
+Below are tips to help you coach with intention.

-- Be A Good Person: Interact with your players, their parents and the coaches the same way you would want others to treat you and your family.
+- Be A Good Person: At the end of the day, just being a good person is the most important thing you can do as a coach.
+Interact with your players, their parents and the coaches the same way you would want others to treat you and your family.
 Even if you are providing critical feedback, you can say it in a positive way.